List of Pose characters: Damon Evangelista

-Damon Richards-Evangelista (portrayed by Ryan Jamaal Swain) is a gay talented dancer who becomes the first member of the House of Evangelista.
+Damon Richards-Evangelista (portrayed by Ryan Jamaal Swain) is a talented dancer who becomes the first member of the House of Evangelista.
 Blanca finds him in the streets of New York City after his parents disowned and kicked him out upon learning of his sexuality.
 He grows as a dancer, joining a dance school under Blanca's urging and insistence.
 He proves to be one of the schools best dancers and begins a relationship with Ricky.
-In season 2 after the explosion of Madonna's song Vogue, Damon begins teaching voguing classes at the YMCA for money.
+In season two, after the explosion of Madonna's song Vogue, Damon begins teaching voguing classes at the YMCA for money.
 After being confronted by a man at one of the balls who claims to have slept with Ricky, they get into an argument and later break up.
 He is soon approached by a recruiter who wants him to try out to be a dancer for Madonna's tour.
 He and Ricky attend the auditions and make it near the end but neither get the spot.
 They are then given dancing spots on the TV show Solid Gold and agree to be friends.
 Blanca then tasks him, Lulu, and Ricky with finding a way to inflate a giant condom in front of Frederica Norman's house.
 He is later able to score a dancing spot on a Malcolm McLaren tour, going to Europe and promising to establish a House of Evangelista in Paris.
 Eventually he returns home when he hears about how sick Blanca is.
-Eventually Damon falls into alcoholism and is forced to move to a family members house down south to help his recovery.
+Eventually Damon falls into alcoholism and is forced to move to a family member's house down south to help his recovery.
 In 1998 he writes a letter to Blanca to inform her that he is keeping sober, has moved to Chicago, is dating a new man who owns three dance studios, and that he teaches there now.